oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

   --use-conda           If defined in the rule, run job in a conda
                         environment.
+If this flag is not set, the conda directive is ignored. (default: False) --conda-not-block-search-path-envvars
+                        Do not block environment variables that modify the search path (R_LIBS, PYTHONPATH, PERL5LIB, PERLLIB)
-If this flag is not set, the conda directive is ignored. (default: False) --list-conda-envs     List all conda environments and their location on disk. (default: False) --conda-prefix DIR    Specify a directory in which the 'conda' and 'conda-
+                        when using conda environments. (default: False) --list-conda-envs     List all conda environments and their location on disk. (default: False) --conda-prefix DIR    Specify a directory in which the 'conda' and 'conda-